 Am I ready for Q4 now?

-The advice above should help you ensure that you’ll make the most of the final 3 months of 2018.
+The advice above should help you ensure that you’ll make the most of the increased website ad revenues in the final 3 months of 2018.

 If you’re an Ezoic publisher, now is the time to hone in on best practices and really double-check your site to ensure you’re doing everything possible on the platform to capitalize on these next few months.